SooryaPandian/Pet-Care-App/README.md

    - Open your browser and navigate to `http://localhost:3000` to view the app.

+### Creating an App Password in Gmail

+To use Gmail for sending emails from the app, you need to create an app password:

+1. Go to your Google Account.
+2. Select Security.
+3. Under "Signing in to Google," select App Passwords.
+You might need to sign in.
+4. At the bottom, choose Select app and choose the app you’re using.
+5. Choose Select device and choose the device you’re using.
+6. Follow the instructions to generate the app password.
+7. Copy the app password.
+This password will be used in the `connection.py` file.

 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit a pull request for any changes.